sara-nl/2019-08-28-htdp-elixir/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) where they can access a terminal console.
+For Windows, the use of <a href="http://mobaxterm.mobatek.net">MobaXterm</a> is encouraged.
 </p>

 {% comment%}
 CODE OF CONDUCT
-{% endcomment %}
 <p id="code-of-conduct">
 <strong>Code of Conduct:</strong>  Everyone who participates in Carpentries activities is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
 This document also outlines how to report an incident if needed.
 </p>
+{% endcomment %}

 {% comment %}